 Overview

-We are excited to announce the launch of the new and improved Partner Management System (PMS) portal, now live with an upgraded UI and enhanced capabilities!
+We are excited to announce the launch of the new Partner Management Portal which is a complete/full release and brings significant improvement over the earlier one 1.3.0-dp.1.
+Now live this also brings good sum upgrades to the UX and the UI which now has enhanced capabilities!

 The new version 1.2.2.0 is a full feature release , serving as a continuation of the earlier developer preview (1.3.0-dp.1).

-This release brings: Technology stack upgrade for improved performance and security.
+This release brings Technology stack upgrade for improved performance and security.

-Expanded system capabilities with diverse partner types and admin roles.
+This release brings expanded system capabilities to various partner types and Admin Roles ---------which includes Partner-1, Partner-1, Partner-1 and admin roles.

-New functionalities tailored for a seamless experience.
+New functionalities, discussed here in this release notes , spans not only across a particular part of the PMP but it is ground up improvent that we pulled off on every section being released.

-Feature enhancements to streamline partner management.
+Feature enhancements comes to majority of feature which existed and certainly the new onesmost streamline partner management.

 Improved usability & user experience for better navigation and efficiency.